f13dev/webDMS/README.md

   * Ensure the temporary folder is owned by www-data and is writeable
 4. Until the install script has been created:
   * Create a database and dump webDMS.sql to it
-  * Copy cfg.example.php to cfg.php
+  * Copy inc/cfg.example.php to inc/cfg.php
-  * Edit cfg.php to enter your database, site settings and generate some random strings
+  * Edit inc/cfg.php to enter your database, site settings and generate some random strings
   * Manually reate a user (via PHPMyAdmin or MySQL terminal)
     * Enter first and last name in plain text
     * Edit temp/secureEmail.php to add your email address, visit the page and copy the content to the email field (delete the file afterwards)